 Am I eligible?

-- You must have a valid bank account
+- You must have a valid bank account.

-- $5,000 minimum loan balance
+- You must have a minimum loan balance of $5,000.

 How can I apply for SoFi student loan refinancing?

 You can apply for SoFi student loan refinancing by visiting its website once you’ve checked to make sure you meet the eligibility requirements.
 To speed things up, have the following documents and information on hand:

 - Your name, contact information and date of birth

 - How much you want to borrow and the purpose of the loan

 - Your annual individual income